JakeButcher/Training-Notes/README.md

 ## Training-Notes
-This repo contains .md files of all my training notes, exported from OneDrive.
+This repo contains .md files of all my training notes, exported from OneNote.
 These are used for personal training purposes and understanding core concepts of Cloud / IT services.
 Allows me to revisit old topics and document any future learning / share with others.

 # Repository Structure
 # Repository Structure